The Operative: No One Lives Forever: Gameplay

-The Operative: No One Lives Forever is a story-driven video game, set in the 1960s, and stars spy Cate Archer as the eponymous Operative, who works for UNITY—a secret international organization "dedicated to protecting humanity from megalomaniacs bent upon world domination."
-During the story of the game, Archer is sent on missions to a number of locales, including Morocco, East and West Germany, the Caribbean, and the Alps, where she gets into intense situations, such as scuba diving a shipwreck, free-falling from an airplane without a parachute, and exploring a space station in outer space, all the while fighting armed villains.

-The game is a mixture of a first-person shooter and a stealth game.
-Most, but not all, missions can be solved in multiple ways: using sneaking to avoid danger or by going in with guns blazing.
+No One Lives Forever is a first-person shooter which includes elements of a stealth game.
+The player takes on the role of Cate Archer, a fresh agent for the secret organization Unity, sent on various missions.
+Most, but not all, missions can be solved in multiple ways: using sneaking to avoid danger or by going in with direct gunfire.

 A stealthy approach can be taken to evade security cameras, guard dogs and other obstacles.
 Enemies are aware of noise made by the player, including footsteps and weapon fire, and they also react to footprints in the snow, and dead bodies left lying around.
+To aid in stealthy approaches, Cate gains access via Unity's "Toy Shop" to a variety of spy gadgetry disguides as female accessories, such as a barrette that can be used for lock picking, sunglasses that include a miniature camera, exploding lipstick, and sleep-inducing perfume.

-The game features a wide variety of firearms, including a semi-automatic pistol, a revolver, a submachine gun, a sniper rifle, and an assault rifle.
+The game features a wide variety of firearms, ranging from pistols, shotguns, sniper rifles, and a briefcase rocket launcher.
 Some of the weapons can be loaded with different types of ammunition, including standard full metal jacket bullets, dum dum rounds that expand on impact and cause bleeding damage, and phosphorus-coated tracer bullets that continue to burn upon impact.
 Silencers and scopes can also be fitted on some weapons.

-A novel feature of the game is its array of gadgets, often disguised as ordinary female fashion objects.
-For example, lipsticks double as various explosives, perfume bottles hold materials such as sleeping gas, a barrette also functions as a lockpick and poison dagger, sunglasses can be used for photographing evidence and detecting land mines, and a belt buckle hides a zip line inside it.
-Other gadgets include a body-removing powder for disposing of incriminating corpses, a robotic poodle to distract guard dogs, and a rocket launcher disguised as a briefcase.
-An ordinary coin can be thrown to confuse enemies, giving the player the opportunity to sneak by without a guard noticing.
-A cigarette lighter can also be used as a miniature welding torch.
-These ingenious gadgets come from UNITY's gadget lab, led by its main inventor and scientist, Santa.
-"Santa's Workshop" continuously works on these covert gadgets and provides Cate with them as the game progresses.